shclarke007/fizzbuzz_js/README.md

-## Description
+## Plan
+Learn something new on my own.
 Explore testing Javascript using Jasmine framework.
-Recreation of FizzBuzz challenge in Javascript.
+Test Drive recreation of FizzBuzz challenge in Javascript.
+Create code that is easy to read and understand.

 ## User Story
 ```